Skip to content

 Learning in Cusco

-An empire needs people who know things: about fields, provisions, paths, families, and rules.
-That's why a scene where things are learned, explained, and organized fits Inca Roca well.
+An empire needs people who know things: about fields, supplies, roads, families, and rules.
+That's why a scene where learning, explaining, and organizing happens suits Inca Roca well.

-Perusina listens especially carefully.
+Perusina listens particularly carefully.
 Perusino quickly realizes: Remembering everything is sometimes harder than carrying a stone.

 Inca Roca sits in the council of elders, while Perusina and Perusino listen